Accounts Receivable Software

 • Payment options: a link and/or your bank account number (IBAN), with specific instructions so they can pay you straight away.

 • Personal touch: use your client's name and/or their company name as a minimum.
-You can also open up your email by referring to the last time you spoke.
+You can also open up your email by referring to the last time you spoke, or incorporate email gamification elements to make the interaction engaging.
 The more personal, the better.

 • Your contact information: make sure your name and eventually your phone number are clearly listed so they can contact you easily.